Breanainn/Bitz/README.md

 http://raspi.tv/2014/tweeting-with-python-tweepy-on-the-raspberry-pi-part-2-pi-twitter-app-series

-We had this error message:
+#We had this error message:

 https://github.com/tweepy/tweepy/issues/15

+Top tip - don't name your .py code file the same name as the relevant software file e.g. Tweepy

+#Error No2

+We had problems with the twitter API codes.
+Regenerating the authentication codes didn't solve it though.